saayam-for-all/webapp/README.md

 ### Prerequisites

--   Node.js and npm installed on your machine.
+-   Node.js (recommended version >= 21) and npm installed on your machine.

 ### Installation